 Create Virtual Server

-In order to create email accounts, we will need to create a virtual server.
+To create email accounts, we will need to create a virtual server.
 Click ‘Create Virtual Server’ from the sidebar.
 Fill in your domain, description, username, and administrative password.
-This username and administrative password will be used to login to your email account.
+We will use this username and administrative password to log in to your email account.

 The server configuration template and account plan is a handy way of monitoring and limiting users’ accounts in bulk.
 You can create server templates and Account plans and put users into those plans.

 The next up, Advanced options.
-Here you can set up Contact email addresses, put the account in a custom group, add a prefix with email usernames, and name the default database.
-You can leave all of it default.
+Here you can set up Contact email addresses, but the account in a custom group, add a prefix with email usernames and name the default database.
+You can leave all of it by default.

 At the end are the IP Address and forwarding section.
 Here you can set up email forwarding, network interfaces, and IP address.
-If you want to set up email forwarding, just put the email address where you want to forward all the emails.
+If you want to set up email forwarding, just put the email address to forward all the emails.
 Leave the rest of the options as default.